Serverless WarmUp Plugin ♨

 Example

-If you have a single warmer and want to warm 10 functions, each with memorySize = 1024 and duration = 10, using the default settings (and we ignore the free tier):
+If you have a single warmer and want to warm 10 functions, each with memorySize = 1024 and duration = 10, using the default settings ($0.0000166667 for every GB-second) and ignoring the free tier:

-CloudWatch costs are not in this example because they are very low.
+CloudWatch costs are not consdiered in this example.

 Contribute